Leave a lasting legacy of music!

 Many people choose to contribute to the Eugene Symphony by making a gift of stock rather than making a direct contribution of cash.
 If you own stock or mutual funds, it may be more tax-wise to contribute these shares than cash.
 This is because a gift of appreciated securities generally provides you a two-fold tax advantage: first, you avoid paying capital gains tax on the increase in the value of the stock or mutual funds.
 Second, you receive a federal income tax deduction for the full fair market value of the securities at the time of the gift.

-Your gift of stock or mutual fund shares must be received by the Symphony's broker by December 31, 2017 to count as a tax deduction for 2017.
+Your gift of stock or mutual fund shares must be received by the Symphony’s broker by December 31 of the calendar year to count as a tax deduction for that calendar year.

 It's easy to make a stock or mutual fund gift to the Eugene Symphony